 I have to admit, this is a situation I find myself in way more than I should.
-In my defense, sometimes I just don’t get the notification from my cable internet provider politely reminding me to pay up in time to avoid being disconnected.
+In my defense, sometimes I just don’t get the notification from my internet service provider politely reminding me to pay up in time to avoid being disconnected.
 Also, maybe I am a true Kenyan, meaning we are as ‘last-minute’ as they come.
-So your cable subscription expired and you haven’t paid for your Home Internet and you’re cut off from the web.
+So your internet subscription expired and you haven’t paid for your Home Internet and you’re cut off from the web.
 Maybe you’ve paid but for some reason, it takes your ISP a few too many hours to complete your transaction and restore your connection.
-In the meantime, here are a couple of things you can do with your WiFi without internet access.
+In the meantime, here are a couple of things you can do with your WiFi network without internet access.

 Set up a Home Server